-When you mash canned white beans, and combine them with mayo and seasonings, the result is a creamy and tasty vegetarian salad sandwich spread!
+When you mash canned white beans, and combine them with mayo and seasonings, the result is a creamy and tasty vegetarian salad sandwich spread.
+Top that sandwich with sliced tomatoes, fresh microgreens, and watercress for a very healthy and hearty lunch.

 It’s no secret that the Thomas-Ewing household loves canned beans.
-Our pantry is stocked with canned beans ready to be transformed into delicious mains and sides – or easy lunch ideas like these sandwiches!
+Our pantry is stocked with canned beans ready to be transformed into delicious mains and sides – or easy lunch ideas like these White Bean Salad Sandwiches!

 Canned beans are very inexpensive and you can find them just about anywhere.
 They are packed with protein and they’re quite filling too, which makes them a bargain for your buck!